EU revamps trade policy in face of protests

-BRUSSELS The European Commission launched a new trade policy on Wednesday designed to connect more with a skeptical public and to conclude more free trade agreements, notably reviving talks with the United States.
+BRUSSELS The European Commission launched a new trade policy on Wednesday designed to connect more with a sceptical public and to conclude more free trade agreements, notably reviving talks with the United States.

 The strategy to make trade policy more effective and transparent and rooted in values such as sustainable development and human rights is a response to heated protests against the planned EU-U.S. Transatlantic Trade and Investment Partnership (TTIP).

-In the latest such protest, at least 150,000 people marched in Berlin on Saturday against TTIP, arguing it is anti-democratic and that it will lower food safety, labor and environmental standards.
+In the latest such protest, at least 150,000 people marched in Berlin on Saturday against TTIP, arguing it is anti-democratic and that it will lower food safety, labour and environmental standards.

 "We've listened to the debate," European Trade Commissioner Cecilia Malmstrom said in a statement.